 The pictures take a very long time to sort out.
 We need to get special people who have studied the way people walk to look at them and help us sort them out.
 When we have learned what we can from your walking, we will write and tell you all about it.

 The people studying the pictures of your walking might want to see you walk again.
-If this happens, we will write you a letter again and tell you all about it down a special walkway like in the picture the room.
-We will tell you more about it if we ask you to come there.
+If this happens, we will write you a letter again and tell you all about it down a special walkway like in the picture instead of all around the room.

 In that letter we might ask if you would come and do it all again in the same place.
 Or, we might ask you to come to a different place in Bangor.
-Here we would ask you to walk up and
+Here we would ask you to walk up and and only the people with